microword-net/telegram-bot/README.md

 Microsoft Teams Integration: Receive notifications in your Microsoft Teams channel for unauthorized access attempts, keeping your team informed.

-How to Use:
+HOW TO USE:

-Set up a Telegram bot and obtain the token.
+1. Set up a Telegram bot and obtain the token.

-Configure the authorized chat IDs to control access.
+2. Configure the authorized chat IDs to control access.

-Customize the bot's behavior by adding commands and features as needed.
+3. Customize the bot's behavior by adding commands and features as needed.

-Add the Microsoft Teams webhook URL to receive notifications.
+4. Add the Microsoft Teams webhook URL to receive notifications.

 Use Cases:

-Security Monitoring: Detect and report unauthorized access attempts to enhance security.
+1. Security Monitoring: Detect and report unauthorized access attempts to enhance security.

-System Information: Provide system information to users.
+2. System Information: Provide system information to users.

-Automation: Extend the bot's functionality to automate tasks and provide quick responses.
+3. Automation: Extend the bot's functionality to automate tasks and provide quick responses.

-User Assistance: Offer helpful information and assistance with user queries.
+4. User Assistance: Offer helpful information and assistance with user queries.

 Contributions: